-Applicants and their authorizer will receive notification on the status of their application via email by Friday, May 7, 2021.
+Applicants and their authorizer will receive notification on the status of their application via email.
 If approved for funding, the subgrant award letter will stipulate any additional information that is required within 30 days before final approval will be granted, including necessary budget modification.

-Successful subgrantees will be required to participate in a CSP Subgrant Post-Award Webinar, which will be held on Thursday, May 13, 2021.
+Successful subgrantees will be required to participate in a CSP Subgrant Post-Award Webinar.
 Once conditions of a CSP subgrant award are met, the applicant will receive an email stating the subgrantee has final approval.
 Funds should not be spent or encumbered until the grant has received final approval, unless otherwise directed in writing.

-To be mindful of schools who may be awarded with longer planning periods (PACSP can only fund up to 18 months of planning), there will be two tiers of awardees based upon when the students will be starting at the new charter school, expansion, or replication.
-Both tiers of subgrantees will be able to utilize PACSP funds for up to 24 months of implementation.
-Please see the chart below for further details.
-More information is provided within the Grant Budget Instructions.
+The PACSP team is mindful that schools awarded may require differing planning periods (PACSP can only fund up to 18 months of planning) based upon when the students will be starting at the new charter school, expansion, or replication.
+Please see the example below for further details.